liumichael/facecard/deliverables/iteration-02.plan.md

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

+We generally have 2 meeting a week held on Discord voice chat.
+One meeting on Friday and one on Saturday.
+The Friday meeting allows us to update other members members of the group about our progress.
+This allows us to determine the current status of the application and help determine our goals for the next week.
+During our Satuday meeting, we discuss our goals for the next week.
+What each member will implement and how they will implement it.

+Future events:

+-Friday November 17: Discord
+	We will discuss Our progress for this week.
+Much of our effort was put into making this deliverable, so we don't expect too much code progress here.

+-Saturday November 18: Discord
+	We discuss what we have to implement and how we will do so for the next week.

+-Friday November 24: Discord
+	We will discuss Our progress for this week.

+-Saturday November 25: Discord
+	We discuss what we have to implement and how we will do so for the next week.

 #### Artifacts